-- Bake for 35 to 40 minutes at 400 degrees F, until fork-tender on the inside and the outsides give when pressed.
+- Bake spaghetti squash for 35 to 40 minutes at 400 degrees F, until fork-tender on the inside and the outsides give when pressed.

 - Flip the halves over.

 - With a fork, fluff the squash flesh to create the strands.
-Enjoy as desired!
+ENJOY!

 - Easy On the Oil and Salt.
 Make sure you add salt and oil to your spaghetti squash before roasting, but don’t overdo it.
-Too much salt may draw out more moisture than you want, and excess olive oil can make it soggy.
+Too much salt may draw out more moisture than you want, and excess olive oil can make baked spaghetti squash soggy.

-- Don’t Overcook It!
+- Don’t Overcook.
 As soon as the strands are fork-tender, the squash is done.
 (See more below.)

 - Don’t Add Water.
 While some recipes may call for a little water in the pan with the squash, I found that it roasts perfectly without it.

 - Skip the Holes.
 You don’t need to poke holes in the outsides of your spaghetti squash before roasting.